Post

 }

-This delays MemberService bean creation until actually used, resolving the circular reference error.
+@Lazy delays bean creation until it’s actually used, dodging the circular reference error.

 Mentor Feedback